 2. Jehovah’s Witnesses have gone above and beyond that law by requiring a woman to “resist” her attacker, despite this instruction not being in the bible.
 They also take it upon themselves to “discern” if a story of rape is really rape, based on a woman’s “mental disposition,” the circumstances leading up to the event, and any “delay” in reporting it, as I bring out in this post.

 Understanding the Mosaic Law Code

-They also covered personal matters, such as not allowing tattoos and requiring that men be circumcised.
-Because Moses was the one to communicate these laws, they are together called “the Mosaic law code.”
+These laws also covered personal matters, such as not allowing tattoos and requiring that men be circumcised.
+Because Moses was the one to communicate these laws, they are called “the Mosaic law code.”

 When Jesus came to earth, he made the statement that he had “fulfilled” the law, and scriptures written after his death showed that Christians were no longer under obligation to keep them.
 When the issue of requiring circumcision came up in the early Christian congregation, a meeting was held, and it was decided that this would defeat the entire purpose of Jesus fulfilling the law; if they required Christians to keep this one law, they would be required to keep all those laws.

 Christians, therefore, were not under any obligation to circumcise the boys, keep the Sabbath, sacrifice animals, avoid pork, and so on.
 (See Acts 15:1-29)

 The point is, this requirement that Jehovah’s Witnesses have when it comes to screaming during an attempted rape is also based on those laws, which are no longer applicable to Christians today.